Variability in mRNA Translation: A Random Matrix Theory Approach: Ribosome Flow Model (RFM)

-In other words, every state-variable remains well-defined in the sense that it always takes values in~$[0,1]$, and the state converges to a unique steady-state regardless of the initial condition.
-Consequently, the production rate~$R(t)$ converges to the steady-state value~$R:=\lambda_n e_n$.
-The rate of convergence to the steady-state~$e$ is exponential~\cite{cast_book}.
+In other words, every state-variable remains well-defined in the sense that it always takes values in~$[0,1]$, and the state converges to a unique steady-state that depends on the~$\lambda_i$s, but not on the initial condition. \updt{At the steady-state, the flows into and out of each site are equal, and thus the density in the site remains constant.} The rate of convergence to the steady-state~$e$ is exponential~\cite{cast_book}.
+Note that the production rate~${R}(t)=\lambda_n x_n(t)$ converges to the steady-state value~$ {R} :=\lambda_n e_n$, as $t\to\infty$.